-For tuition fee levels please visit lse.ac.uk/tableoffees
+For tuition fee levels please visit Ise.ac.uk/tableoffees

-To pay online or to find out about the different payment methods available, visit lse.ac.uk/feepayments
+To pay online or to find out about the different payment methods available, visit info.
+Ise.ac.uk/payments

 Once you are enrolled you can access your financial details at any time to review your tuition and accommodation fees, invoices, payments and instalment arrangements by accessing the Student Finance Hub.
-Please visit our webpage to get full details Ise.ac.uk/ficc
+Please visit our webpage to get full details lse.ac.uk/ficc